WTRG's

 Don't have time for detail?

-Concise analyses and summaries focus on the major factors that impact oil, natural gas and petroleum product markets and prices.
-To help you keep up with companies and countries in the news you will receive Energy Economist Newsletter 4-5 times a week with analyses, links to news sources from across the globe, and access to our subscriber website.
+Concise analysis and summaries focus on the major factors that impact oil, natural gas and petroleum product markets and prices.
+To help you keep up with companies and countries in the news you will receive Energy Economist Newsletter 3-4 times a week with analysis, links to news sources from across the globe, and access to our subscriber website.

 Need detail?

-Weekly: Clients have access to over 200 graphs, charts and tables of production, imports, inventories and demand for gasoline, diesel, jet fuel and other petroleum products on a global, national and regional basis.
-Another 250 graphs detail wholesale and retail prices across the nation.
-Exploration and production is monitored with over 50 graphs of drilling activity: onshore, offshore, oil, gas, directional and horizontal drilling for the U.S. and Canada, supplemented with monthly graphs and analysis of the international drilling activity.
+Weekly: Clients have access to over 2,000 graphs, charts and tables of production, imports, inventories and demand for gasoline, diesel, jet fuel and other petroleum products on a global, national and regional basis.
+Exploration and production is monitored with 100 graphs of drilling activity: onshore, offshore, oil, gas, directional and horizontal drilling for the U.S. and Canada, supplemented with monthly graphs and analysis of the international drilling activity.

 Monthly: World production for OPEC member countries and other major producing nations; petroleum demand and stocks of OECD countries; international rotary rig count; U.S well completions and workover rig counts.